pappewaio/r-stats-c-streamer/README.md

 # Build project (it will remove old build folders)
 ./build.sh

+# Check the current version
+./build/r-stats-c-streamer --version

-# look at test data using head.
+# Look at test data using head.
 cat test/testdata/linear_testStats.txt | head | column -t

 # Re-create the included testfile, which specifies functions to apply on each row